A Comparison of the Australian and Canadian Political Systems

 John Kilcullen

-Australians are no longer conscious of any particular relation to Canada, but during in its polical and constitutional development during the 19th century Australia followed in the footsteps of the Canadian colonies.
-It was in Canada that the British government learnt how to manage relations with British colonists successfully.
+Australians are no longer conscious of any particular relation to Canada, but during in its political and constitutional development during the 19th century Australia followed in the footsteps of the Canadian colonies.
+It was in Canada that the British government learned how to manage relations with British colonists successfully.
 The conflict that had led to the American War of Independence seemed likely to be repeated with the same result in the remaining British North American colonies, but it was averted by the grant to the Canadian colonies of "responsible government" in 1848.
 (See Dawson, The Government of Canada, chapter 1.
-See also documents on Canada, in particular the Durham Report).
-A similar grant of reponsible government was made to New South Wales in 1856 and to the other Australian colonies at various dates.
+See also documents on Canada, in particular the Durham Report.
+On "responsible government" see here).
+A similar grant of responsible government was made to New South Wales in 1856 and to the other Australian colonies at various dates.
 The Canadian colonies federated in 1867, the Australian colonies federated in 1900.
-Many provisions of the Australian federal constitution were borrowed from the Canadian constitution, the British North America Act.
+Some provisions of the Australian federal constitution were borrowed from the Canadian constitution, the British North America Act.

 2. The British North America Act, an act of the British Parliament, did not originally provide any method of amendment.
 It had to be amended in the way it was made, by the British Parliament.
-The Australian Constitution (also enacted by the British Parliament, after the draft had been accepted in a referendum in Australia) provided that future amendments would be made in Australia by referendum and act of the Australian Parliament (Section 128), without further British intervention.
+The Australian Constitution (also enacted by the British Parliament, after the draft had been accepted in a referendum in Australia) provided that future amendments would be made in Australia by referendum (Section 128), without further British intervention.

 In the Canada Act of 1982 (also an Act of the British Parliament) provision was made for amendment in Canada, without recourse to Britain.
-See Schedule B, Part V. The provisions are complex and restrictive.
-For an explanation see the relevant section of Forsey (search to "legal formulas").
+(Canadians refer to this as the "patriation" of their constitution.)
+For the amendment process see Schedule B, Part V. The provisions are complex and restrictive.
+For an summary see the relevant section of E. Forsey, How Canadians Govern Themselves, pp.12-15.
 Amendment requires concurrence of Federal and Provincial Parliaments.
 In some cases all the Provinces must agree (e.g. to abolish the monarchy -- like Australia, Canada still has the British monarch as head of state).
 In some other cases there must be agreement of two-thirds of the Provinces including Provinces containing at least 50% of the population.
 There is no requirement for a referendum.
 (However, a referendum may be held, and some Provinces have legislated to require the Provincial government to hold a Provincial referendum before supporting or rejecting a proposed amendment to the Canadian constitution.)

-4. When conflict occurs between Senate and lower house, the only provision for breaking the deadlock in Canada is for the Government to appoint up to eight additional Senators.
-It seems that this has never been done.
+4. When conflict occurs between the Canadian Senate and the lower house (the "House of Commons"), the only provision for breaking the deadlock is for the Government to appoint up to eight additional Senators.
+As far as I know, this has never been done.
 The Australian Constitution (Section 57) provides for double dissolution and a joint sitting.

 Return to The Australian Constitution: A First Reading.